OneBusAway/onebusaway-android/BUILD.md

 git push origin vx.y.z
 ```

 Then I create a new release on GitHub using https://github.com/OneBusAway/onebusaway-android/releases/new, and reference this tag.
 I also attach the compiled APKs.
-Typically I'll also mark "This is a pre-release" because release go to the [OBA beta testing group](BETA_TESTING.md) first.
+I'll also mark "This is a pre-release" because release go to the [OBA beta testing group](BETA_TESTING.md) first.

 ### Releasing to Google Play